SixArm/zsh-config/README.md

 # SixArm.com » Z shell » <br> /etc/zsh* system setup

-## System-wide install
+## To install for all users

-To install system-wide, for all your users, copy these files to your system directory.
+To install for all users system-wide:

+    sudo cp -R z* /etc/

 Caution: this may overwrite you system's existing zsh files, so look first.

-    sudo cp -R sixarm_zsh_etc_files/z* /etc/

 ## zsh startup files